tedeh/jayson/README.md

 server.http().listen(3001);
 ```

 Every request to `add` on the public server will now relay the request to the private server.
+See the client example in `examples/relay/client.js`.

 #### Server events